To evolve or expand consciousness refers to an increasing ability to receive and hold more consciousness (more Light, more energy).

 - Although the movement patterns are unseen by the physical eyes, they exist nonetheless.
 We refer to them as “energy.”

 - In physics, energy is seen as expressing itself in cyclic patterns (more specifically, a flashing on and off due to an expansion and contraction).
 Most often the patterns are described as wave forms.
-The waves are measured by how many pass a fixed point over time — a number that defines the energy’s frequency.
+The waves are measured by how many pass a fixed point over time — also called frequency.

 Everything We See and Don’t See is Made Up of Frequencies

 It’s not often that science and ancient wisdom agree wholeheartedly on… well… anything.
 But surprisingly, both agree that everything we see (and don’t see) is made up of frequencies.
 Zoom into any matter that appears to be still, and you’ll find billions of atoms vibrating together with different energies, as if in a cosmic trance.
 Scientific research has shown that every cell in our body depends on a symphony of resonating frequencies to signal, coordinate and function with other cells and organs.
-When these cells resonate harmoniously with each other, they promote healing, calm, and overall balance in our body and mind.– Jane Knight
+When these cells resonate harmoniously with each other, they promote healing, calm, and overall balance in our body and mind.– Jane Knight, Omnia, Sounds That Heal: Powerful Benefits of Sound Frequencies for Our Well Being

 Vibration, Frequency and Oscillation